-Past practices for disposing of the overburden material in the EMSA was outside of the 1985 Reclamation Plan boundary.
-With the approval of the 2012 RPA, the EMSA now lies within the approved mining boundary.
 The 2012 RPA has specific requirements for the disposal of wash fines in the EMSA.
 (See RPA Attachment C, Section 4.5.1 and COA #70d.)
 Wash fines must be covered with a minimum of 25 feet of non-limestone material below the approved final reclamation elevation and be at least 30 feet horizontally from the final reclaimed slope face.
-This condition also requires that limestone rock not be present within the upper 25 vertical feet and 30 horizontal feet at the head of EMSA canyons.
+The keyway for the waste rock fill being placed in the northeastern portion of the EMSA was inspected by a representative of Golder Associates to document that the RPA wash fine cover requirement was met.
+Documentation of the keyway inspection will be included in Lehigh's annual report to the County in October.

-The operator had the northern and eastern boundaries of the EMSA delineated with flagged surveyor lath.
+The operator had the northern and eastern boundaries of the EMSA delineated with flagged surveyor lath or metal t-posts and orange safety caps.
 The County Surveyor re-surveyed the EMSA in January 25, 2013 to check that the grades don't exceed what is permitted in the RPA.
-The EMSA elevations were found to be in general compliance with the maximum RPA grade of approximately 900 feet msl.
-Existing grade of an area on the northeastern side of the EMSA are higher than the final reclamation grade, points 737.9 ft and 658.8 feet, but not greater than the maximum 900 feet.
-This temporary height exceedence was authorized in the 2012 RPA on page 42.
-No new overburden is being placed in the EMSA.
+At that time the EMSA elevations were found to be in general compliance with the maximum RPA grade of approximately 900 feet msl.
+Because of the recent grading activity in the northeastern portion of the EMSA, the County requested that the mine operator's surveyor and County surveyor shoot spot elevations to verify continued compliance with the maximum elevation requirements.
+As part of this additional surveying work, the boundary between the eastern EMSA and the cement plant operations will be monumented, likely with the safety capped metal t-post.
+No new overburden is being placed in the EMSA, but some non-limestone small diameter rock material is being placed that will eventually be used as capping materials.
 The EMSA will need to be re-contoured as part of final reclamation to create the approved slopes, benches and drainage structures.
 The operator has created a network of lined and unlined drainage ditches to convey stormwater runoff from the EMSA into holding ponds.
-During the 2012-13 rainy season a slope failure occurred in a slope adjacent to the eastern end of the conveyor tunnel that deposited limestone rock in the upper portions of the drainage ditch that runs along the western edge of the EMSA (Photo 14).
-This material was removed, a series of sediment catch basins were created and the ditch cleaned out and relined with greenstone (Photos 15 and 16).
-Continued failure of the slope is anticipated, therefore periodic cleanout of the sediment catch basins is now part of the stormwater management plan.
-The EMSA drainage ditches were all relined with greenstone, a non-limestone rock, and they appeared to be capable of functioning as intended.
+During the 2012-13 rainy season a slope failure occurred in a small spill fill previously placed in the upper portion of the drainage just north of the eastern end of the conveyor tunnel (Photos 15 and 2013 Photo 14).
+This deposited limestone rock in the upper portions of the drainage ditch that runs along the western edge of the EMSA (Photo 14).
+This material was removed last year.
+A series of sediment catch basins were created as an additional BMP to trap sediment and minimize the requirement of cleaning out the ditch (Photos 15 and 16).
+The western ditch was being cleaned out during the inspection (Photo 14).
+Continued failure of the drainage ditch slope is anticipated.

 The lowermost stormwater pond is called Pond 30 (Photo 17), which discharges runoff through a culvert into Permanent Creek.
-Rock armoring with greenstone was done to mitigate this erosion at the outfall of Pond 30 (Photo 18).
+Rock armoring with greenstone was re-done with large sized rock to mitigate erosion at the outfall of Pond 30 (Photo 18).
+A sensor has been placed in the outfall of Pond 30 to alert the operator when discharge begins to facilitate stormwater sampling.
 County staff should inspect the channels, ponds and culvert outfall as part of the pre-winter site inspection to document that the structures will function properly.